brettz9/webappfind/docs/TO-DOS.md

 to own documentation section when done.
 ----
 POSSIBLE TODOS TO INCORPORATE BELOW
-1. Add meta-data so "view" or "edit" requests can become "binary"
 1. Provide meta-data in `filetypes.json` to cause the web app to be passed awareness of the desire by the user to be prompted for the selection of specific *custom* mode, along with an optional default custom mode and